-When dealing with matts on rabbit's feet, remember that they need the hair on their feet to protect them.
-However excessive matts on the foot pads can usually be gently pulled out by a comb or your fingers.
-Make sure to leave at least ¼ inch of hair on their feet and only cut off the matts, and don't give their feet regular haircuts.
+When dealing with mats on the rabbit’s feet, remember that they need the hair on their feet to protect them.
+However excessive matting on the footpads can usually be gently pulled out by a comb or your fingers.
+Make sure to leave at least ¼ inch of hair on their feet and only cut off the mats and don’t give their feet regular haircuts.

-If you've had to pull or clip away larger matts, always check the feet to make sure the hair is growing back in and that there are no hock sores.
-(See Rabbit Anatomy to get to know the different parts of your bunny).
+If you’ve had to pull or clip away larger mats, always check the feet to make sure the hair is growing back in and that there are no hock sores.

 It is a very rare bunny indeed that actually enjoys a bath.
-Although I have seen quite a few on the Internet being subjected to it.
+Although I have seen quite a few on the Internet is subjected to it.

 Rabbits, like their wild ancestors, do not relish getting wet, they’re just not designed that way.

 Unless your veterinarian advises it to bring down a fever, you should never give a sick rabbit a bath.
-Because seemingly healthy rabbits can have undiagnosed problems, it’s best not to subject them to the stress of a bath at all.
+It’s best not to subject rabbits to the stress of a bath if at all possible.

-A thoroughly wet rabbit takes a very long time to dry, so spot cleaning the dirty area with an application of baby cornstarch and then gently combing out the dirt with a fine flea comb is better than a wet bath.
+A really wet rabbit takes a really long time to dry.
+Avoid getting them completely wet whenever possible.
+You can spot clean the dirty area with an application of baby cornstarch and then gently combing out the dirt with a fine flea comb is better than a wet bath.
 Spot bathing extremely dirty areas (feet, scut, etc.) is definitely the way to go as it is far less stressful for the rabbit and quicker too.

 There are some important steps and protocols to adhere to when the very last resort to cleaning your rabbit is putting it in a bath of water.